 The board established funds to provide long-term stability to the Organization with annual cash flows from investment income to be used to fund ongoing operations, to provide cash reserves for operations, and to support the mission of the Organization.
-During the year ended June 30, 2023, the Organization appropriated \$49,773 of Board-designated net assets.
-Board-designated net assets as of June 30, 2023 and 2022 are \$6,261,507 and \$6,609,661, respectively.
+During the years ended June 30, 2024 and 2023, the Organization appropriated \$70,996, and \$49,773, respectively of Board-designated net assets to the property and equipment fund for current year additions.
+Board-designated net assets as of June 30, 2024 and 2023 are \$6,153,033 and \$6,261,507, respectively.

 The property and equipment fund reflects all transactions related to property, equipment, and construction in progress, when applicable.
-During the year ended June 30, 2023, the Organization transferred \$49,773 of net assets from Board-designated net assets.
-Property and equipment fund net assets as of June 30, 2023 and 2022 are \$9,549,696 and \$9,914,912, respectively.
+Property and equipment fund net assets as of June 30, 2024 and 2023 are \$9,186,897 and \$9,549,696, respectively.

 The Organization has a spending policy of appropriating for distribution each year a set amount based on the Organization's current operating budget.
-During the year ended June 30, 2023, the Organization appropriated \$541,263.
-There was no appropriation for the year ended June 30, 2022.
+For the years ended June 30, 2024 and 2023, the Organization appropriated \$503,571 and \$541,263, respectively.
 In establishing this policy, the Organization considered the long-term expected investment return on its endowment.
 Accordingly, over the long-term, the Organization expects the current spending policy to allow its general endowment fund to grow.